Why Is Your Puppy Not Gaining Weight? Causes, Solutions, and When to Worry

 While a vet visit is often necessary, there are several supportive steps you can take at home to help your puppy in the meantime.

 Feed smaller, more frequent meals.
-Young puppies have tiny stomachs and can benefit from three to four small meals per day rather than one or two larger ones.
-This approach keeps their blood sugar stable and gives their digestive system a better chance to absorb nutrients effectively.
+Young puppies have tiny stomachs and benefit from three to four small meals per day rather than one or two larger ones.
+This keeps blood sugar stable and gives their digestive system a better chance to absorb nutrients effectively.

 Minimize mealtime competition.
 If you have multiple dogs or puppies in the household, feed your underweight puppy separately so they can eat at their own pace without being displaced by others.
 This simple change can make a significant difference in how much food your puppy actually consumes.